1208kelly/Interactive_Frontend_Development_Milestone_Project/README.md

 ## Technologies Used

-To create this project I did not use any templates as I wanted to build the HTML and CSS myself to get the dimensions of the unit acurate.
+To create this project I did not use any templates as I wanted to build the majority of the HTML and CSS myself to get the dimensions of the unit acurate.

 For the JavaScript I referenced from questions asked in sites like Stackoverflow and W3schools.
 For example, (and I have commented this in my js file) I was having trouble getting the buttons to light up in a random sequence so found a tutorial on [Stackoverflow link](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array) and this along with assistence from my mentor got the buttons to light up correctly for me.
+I also used part of a Youtube tutorial to help me with the round counter number to count up correctly and match up with the players round.
+[Youtube tutorial](https://www.youtube.com/watch?v=n_ec3eowFLQ).

 ## Testing